loringdodge/ionic-tour/README.md

 <div tour-step="3"></div>
 ```

-###### Callbacks
+##### Callbacks

 A set of 5 callbacks are available through directive attributes and are invoked at different times as the tourtip moves from one step to another.
-Each example offers a snippet on how to include the call as an example and also how to declare the callback (as well as parameters) in the controller.
+Each example offers a snippet on how to include attribute in the markup and also how to declare the callback (as well as parameters) in the controller.
 They are listed in order of invocation.

 **`tour-on-enter`** {=} - Invoked before the tooltip animates to the next step element.